 Figure 3.
 Field House Museum director G. Ernest Untermann (left), and his wife, Staff Scientist Billie Untermann (right), grouting the cast dorsal vertebrae of the Field House’s concrete Diplodocus.
 24 January 1957.
 Scanned by Aric Hansen for the J. Willard Marriot Digital Library, image ID 1086940.
 Used by permission, Uintah County Library Regional History Center.

 Figure 4.
-Assembly of the outdoor concrete Diplodocus at the Utah Field Museum in 1957.
+Assembly of the outdoor concrete Diplodocus at the Utah Field House in 1957.
 A. In right posterolateral view.
-The sacrum and fused ilia having been mounted on the main support to begin the process, the hindlimbs, last four dorsal vertebrae and first caudal have now been added.
+The sacrum and fused ilia having been mounted on the main support to begin the process, the hindlimbs, last four dorsal vertebrae and first caudal vertebra have now been added.
 B. In left anterodorsolateral view, probably taken from the roof of the museum.
 The mount is almost complete, with only the forelimbs, their girdles and the dorsal ribs yet to be attached.
 Note that, contra Untermann (1959:367–368), the skull is already in place.
 Both images scanned by Aric Hansen for the J. Willard Marriot Digital Library, image IDs 1090660 and 1090647.
 Used by permission, Uintah County Library Regional History Center.

 Figure 5.
-The completed outdoor Diplodocus mount in a rare colour photograph.
+The completed outdoor Diplodocus mount in a rare color photograph.
 Undated.
 Scanned by Eileen Carr for the J. Willard Marriot Digital Library, image ID 415530.
 Used by permission, Uintah County Library Regional History Center.

 Figure 6.
 The outdoor Diplodocus mount is repainted on 22 June 1967, in what was likely an annual event.
 Field House employee Ivan Hall applies a mixture of linseed oil and brown stain while G. Ernest Untermann holds the ladder.
 Scanned by Eileen Carr for the J. Willard Marriot Digital Library, image ID 1091738.
 Used by permission, Uintah County Library Regional History Center.